 - Turn on your computer and press <Delete> to enter BIOS Setup during the POST (Power-On Self-Test).
-Make sure OnChip SATA Channel is enabled under Peripherals\SATA Configuration.
+Ensure OnChip SATA Channel is enabled under Peripherals.
 Set OnChip SATA Type to RAID. - If you want to configure UEFI RAID, follow the steps in "C-1."
 To enter the legacy RAID ROM, save the settings and exit BIOS Setup.
 Refer to "C-2" for more information.